- MoMA, Floor 5, 504 The Alfred H. Barr, Jr. Galleries

 This work is included in the Provenance Research Project, which investigates the ownership history of works in MoMA's collection.

-Collection files 160.1955, Department of Painting and Sculpture, The Museum of Modern Art, New York.
+Lot no. 45.
+Collection files, Department of Painting and Sculpture, The Museum of Modern Art, New York.

 Provenance research is a work in progress, and is frequently updated with new information.
 If you have any questions or information to provide about the listed works, please email [email protected] or write to: